-By limiting the number of clients we serve, the Domestic Violence Defense Lawyers at Stiefvater Law can devote the time and resources needed to successfully defend your York domestic violence charge.
-Domestic Violence Attorney Robert Stiefvater has established himself as a "go to" attorney for those facing domestic violence charges in York, Ohio.
+By limiting the number of clients we serve, the Domestic Violence Defense Attorneys at Stiefvater Law can devote the time and resources needed to successfully defend your York domestic violence charge.
+Domestic Violence Lawyer Robert Stiefvater has established himself as a "go to" attorney for those facing domestic violence charges in York, Ohio.

 Ohio law defines Domestic Violence as: